 Class day and time: Monday, Wednesday, Friday

-Section 01 8:00 am - 8:50 am

 Section 02 9:00 am - 9:50 am

-Class Location : TEC Room 341
+Class Location: TEC Room 341

 Office hours:

 Tuesday & Thursday by Appointment Only

 Course Description:

 This course examines growth and learning in elementary environments.
 Major theories of teaching-learning process are studied.
 Human development related to education is emphasized.
 Special attention is paid to the cultural milieu.
 This course is designed to make pre-service teachers aware of the physical, mental, emotional, and social development of children from preconception through adolescence, including issues regarding diversity and educational challenges.
 Additionally, pre-service teachers learn why these developmental issues are important to learning and instruction through classroom discussion and group work, field experience, small group interactions with children and finally, through self-exploration and reflection on their personal lives.